janus-idp/backstage-showcase/docs/dynamic-plugins/installing-external-plugins.md

     integrity: sha512-9WlbgEdadJNeQxdn1973r5E4kNFvnT9GjLD627GWgrhCaxjCmxqdNW08cj+Bf47mwAtZMt1Ttyo+ZhDRDj9PoA==
 ```

-See [Packaging plugin into npm package](#2.c Packaging plugin into npm package) for information how to publish the derived dynamic plugin package to the npm registry.

-To get the integrity hash of the JavaScript package from npm registry, you can use the following command:
+To get the integrity hash of a JavaScript package from the npm registry, use:

 ```bash
 npm view --registry https://example.com:4873/ @backstage-community/plugin-todo-dynamic@0.2.40 dist.integrity
 ```

+See [Using a custom NPM registry](../dynamic-plugins#using-a-custom-npm-registry) on how to use your own private npm registry.